angegar/angegar.github.io/docs/Kubernetes/kubernetes-basics/README.md

  `kubectl port-forward -n demo pod/confluence 8080:8090`

-Open your navigator and go to http://localhost:8080
+Open your navigator and go to [http://localhost:8080](http://localhost:8080)

 After this first step you have a single pod hosting your application which is not accessible from internet.
-As the pod has an IP adresse your can access it from the cluster only (internally accessible).
+As the pod has an IP address your can access it from the cluster only (internally accessible).

 ## Create a service